How Parents and Caregivers are Easing Life with Tech Tools

 The human brain doubles in size in the first year, a statistic that even seasoned educators may find surprising.
 Therefore engagement in the first weeks and months is more critical than previously understood.

-7. Khan Academy Kids is the children’s version of the established brand Khan Academy for older kids and teens.
+Khan Academy Kids is the children’s version of the established brand Khan Academy for older kids and teens.
 Some parents complain that the material does not offer content past the 2nd grade for learning, but many parents love the app.
 One states I am “very impressed.
-Especially because it’s free for everyone and very easy to sign up for, unlike a lot of other learning/teaching apps.”
+Especially because it’s free for everyone and very easy to sign up for, unlike many other learning/teaching apps.”

-8. A comparatively new educational and task-tracking app to the market that is designed specifically for in-home childcare is Rayz Kids. it was designed by a Mother of two and employer of a nanny.
-She recognized that unlike daycares, the nanny industry is unregulated.
+Rayz Kids, a relatively new educational and task-tracking app designed specifically for in-home childcare, comes from the perspective of a mother of two and an employer of a nanny.
+The app was created to meet the unique needs of parents and caregivers.
 By introducing a communication tool that is a schedule and also offers age-related educational activities, the app is helping to create a framework for an otherwise unstructured work environment.
-The creative activity content and developmental milestone features are praised by professional caregivers.
+Professional caregivers praise the creative activity content and developmental milestone features.

 Apps for Transportation and Safe Rides for Kids

-9. Transporting children safely has been a code that many tech companies have attempted to crack.
-One is coming out on top with their app for easily booking rides with drivers who are screened to a higher degree than an average ride-share driver.
+Transporting children safely has been a code that many tech companies have attempted to crack.
+One company is leading the way with its app, making it easy to book rides with drivers who undergo a higher level of screening than the average ride-share driver.
 HopSkipDrive allows parents some relief when they realize there are more kids or activities than there are adults to safely get them there.

-10. The Carpool Kids app is a solution for busy parents, but a bit different from ordering a ride from a stranger.
+The Carpool Kids app is a solution for busy parents, but a bit different from ordering a ride from a stranger.
 Join other parents and caregivers seeking a solution.
-Start by creating scheduled rides with what is described as a “simple and user-friendly” app.
-There are also many parents who rave about the support, which is not something you often hear.
-“The Tech support is always on standby to help and they continue improving the app all of the time” says one.
+Begin by using a “simple and user-friendly” app to create scheduled rides.
+Many parents rave about the support, which is not something you often hear.
+“The Tech support is always on standby to help and they continue improving the app all of the time,” says one.

 Conclusion

 Love it or live with it, tech is taking more of a front seat to our lives, and that includes our children.
+We have tried to cover every aspect of the Top 10 Apps for Nannies and Parents.
+We will look for more and try to add that in the next update.
 Make life more seamless, organized, or just less overwhelming with these apps while waiting for the next best thing to come out.
 Organization and ease in daily life is no small feat.
 If these apps can help, it seems like a win for the adults in charge.